logofhog/gem/README.md

 # RepeatingXOR

-TODO: Write a gem description
+Simple gem for encrypting and decrypting repeating XOR

 ## Installation